YHC Distance Learning

 Young Harris College has partnered with Proctorio to provide proctored exams in all YHC Online Courses.
 Proctorio is a cloud based system that integrates with the Moodle LMS (Learning Management System) The Proctorio online proctoring system is very easy to use, and is accessible anytime and anywhere.
 Proctorio authenticates the identity of the test taker and captures the entire exam session which is later reviewed by the instructor.

-Do I need a flexible schedule?
+Will I have a flexible schedule?

 Although online courses take a lot of time and work, the time and work can be done on your schedule.
 If a student has work or family commitments, an online course might be a good fit. *Note that Real-time online courses do require you to log on during certain hours.
 Currently this only applies to the courses for the Master of Arts in Teaching.
 All other online courses can be done on your schedule.

 How many online courses can I take at one time?

 Students in 8-week online classes can take up to two online courses at a time.
 Students in the Master of Arts in Teaching program have a set schedule.

 How will I find my way around my course?